alex3381/Data-Analysis/README.md

 In pursuit of a comprehensive understanding of our business performance, we aim to analyze pivotal indicators within our pizza sales data.
 Our focus revolves around calculating specific metrics, including but not limited to:

 A).
-Total Revenue: The summation of the total price of all pizza orders.
+Total Revenue: The summation of the total price of all pizza orders.<br />
 B).
 Average Order Value: The mean amount expended per order, derived by dividing the total revenue by the total number of orders.
 C).
 Total Pizzas Sold: The cumulative quantity of all pizzas sold.
 D).
 Total Orders: The aggregate count of placed orders.